Bali myna: Behaviour and ecology

 In its natural habitat it is inconspicuous, using tree tops for cover and–unlike other starlings–usually coming to the ground only to drink or to find nesting materials; this would seem to be an adaptation to its noticeability to predators when out in the open.
 The Bali mynah often gathers in groups when it is young to better locate food and watch out for predators.
 The vocalizations are a variety of sharp chattering calls and an emphatic tweet.

 The Bali myna's diet includes fruit, seeds, worms and insects.

 Breeding

-During the breeding season (the rainy season of Bali), males attract females by calling loudly and bobbing up and down.
+During the breeding season (the rainy season of Bali), males attract female by calling loudly and bobbing up and down.
 The birds nest in tree cavities, with the female laying and incubating two or three eggs.
 Both males and females bring food to the nest for chicks after hatching.

 Status and conservation

 The Bali myna is critically endangered, and the wild population has been close to extinction since at least 1994.
 As of 2015, less than 100 adults are assumed to exist in the wild, with about 1,000 believed to survive in captivity.
 The Bali myna is listed in Appendix I of CITES.
 Trade even in captive-bred specimens is strictly regulated and the species is not generally available legally to private individuals.
 However, experienced aviculturalists may become affiliated with captive-breeding programs, allowing them to legally keep this species.
 The number of captive birds bought on the black market is estimated to be twice the number of legally acquired individuals in the captive breeding programs.

 In 2018, there were three locations on Bali where the birds existed in the wild: the West Bali National Park; Bali's small island of Nusa Penida and Begawan Foundation's breeding and release site at Melinggih Kelod, Payangan.